grand-stack/grandstack.io/docs/graphql-interface-union-types.md

 }
 ```

-Use with @cypher directive field for full text index
+Now we can query the `search` field, leveraging the full text index.

 ```GraphQL
 {